4.2 Conducting the Initial Safety Assessment

 3. Discuss any inconsistencies identified and follow up needed.

-3. Review the sufficiency of any safety plan for controlling or mitigating the present or impending danger in accordance with policy 19.12 Case Management: Safety Plan and Management.
+3. Review the sufficiency of any safety plan for controlling identified safety threats in accordance with policy 19.12 Case Management: Safety Plan and Management.

 4. Review documentation to provide guidance regarding the ISA.